 - BUT: kyo ciwpyo annina, "you are good" (literally "you have goodness").

-- Important feature of Vuwcid which goes at the very beginning of the sentence and introduces the mood of the phrase.
+State markers are an important feature of Vuwcid which go at the very beginning of the sentence and introduce the mood of the phrase.
 There are four state markers:

 - ro - positive sentence